ExistensialReset/flowmosr/README.md

 - Rest without earning it
 - Notice what actually helps life flow

-If you want to connect:
+If you want to connect, please do and make a web out of this:

 📧 flowmosr@proton.me

 ---

-## 🌱 Start a Flow Circle

-- 2–5 people
-- Meet regularly
-- No leaders
-- Build trust slowly

 No permission.
 No central control.
 Just humans, starting where they are.